Saturday, January 9, 2016

 at Tapovan,Jharkhand

-One point of interest in this rocky descend was a place where we saw a priest, a "Prasad" seller and flag of "Hanuman" but no idol of "Hanuman" was visible.
-When asked they pointed towards a rock that was split apart about five inches and told that the split surfaces had images of god "Hanuman" - on one surface it was a raised image while on the other its copy a depression.
+One point of interest in this rocky descend was a place where we saw a priest, a "Prasad" seller, and the flag of "Hanuman" but no idol of "Hanuman" was visible.
+When asked they pointed towards a rock that was split apart about five inches and said that the split surfaces had images of the god "Hanuman" - on one surface it was a raised image while on the other it was a copy in a depression.
 Since "Hanuman" had emerged here naturally by himself, hence worshiped.
 They had painted the image with red vermilion.
-Tourists could even touch it by putting their hand in the rock split.
+Tourists could even touch it by putting their hand on the rock split.

 Through these openings in rocks